gbgabiola/100DaysOfCode/r1-log.md

 ## Day 33: July 12, Thursday
 **Today's Progress**: Applied logical Architecture and BEM and SAAS to my current project.
 Started using relative units instead of absolute units.
 Studied box-model, types, positioning, stack, and how CSS is being parsed.

+## Day 34: July 13, Friday
+**Today's Progress**: Practing SASS on my current project to organize and make the code maintainable.
+And I deep dived with the backtracking, branching and using Git for Collaboration.
+Started Reading "A Smarter Way to Learn".

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: